arnoldkunihira/sales_app/README.md

 The main functionality for the sales web application is:

 - Store manager registers
-- Store manager Logs into platform and views a mini dashboard
+- Store manager logs into web application platform and views a mini dashboard
 - Navigates to CSV File Upload link to upload a CSV file
 - When a user selects a CSV file for upload, they click upload button which then emits a flash message of "queued for importing"
 - The CSV file is split into many individual files with an extension "csv" using "Laravel queues" as it can not be all inserted into the DB all at once.